 Since insurance companies ask directly about whether you use nicotine or smoke on your insurance application, they expect the truth and nothing but the truth.
 That’s because they want a clear and fair picture of your health so that they can minimize risk and make sure they stand not to lose money insuring you for a rate that’s too low.
 They also know that, historically, smoking is misrepresented on life insurance applications according to the Tort & Insurance Law Journal.

 When you agree to the insurance contract, you basically swear that you have given them that full description of your health and lifestyle.
-They can even ask if you’ve smoked in the last twelve months and ask you how much you smoke each day, week, or year.
+They can even ask if you’ve smoked in the last twelve months and ask you how much you smoke each day, week, or year (and something they can check using blood tests too).
 Without honest answers to these questions, the possibility that your policy could be cancelled within the contestability period grows larger.

 What Doctors Tell Your Insurance Company about Your Health